The Crown season 5: What will happen? Who are the new actors taking over the roles? All you need to know about Netflix’s royal drama

 When is The Crown season 5 on Netflix?

-This means The Crown season 5 will not arrive on Netflix until 2022 - so there will be no new episodes of The Crown next year.
+This means The Crown season 5 will not arrive on Netflix until 2022.

 The filming break is not understood to be related to the Covid-19 (coronavirus) pandemic, with a filming break for 2020 always part of the production and release schedule.